ansys/pydpf-composites/README.rst

         pipx install poetry
         pipx install pip
         pipx install tox

-#.
-Create a virtual environment and install the package with development
-    dependencies.
     PyDPF Composites uses `Poetry <https://python-poetry.org>`_
     to manage the development environment.

+#.
+Create a virtual environment and install the package with the
+    development dependencies:

     .. code:: bash